lbarberiscanoni/valyria-website/README.md

 - [ ] Sort projects by date
     - [ ] Add a "date" attribute
     - [ ] Eventually add "days to completion"
+- [ ] Map "teammates" to "developers"
+    - [ ] ensure their name shows up under [username] for the url
+- [ ] Add CV look to portfolio pages
+- [ ] Connect Vercel to the valyriastudios.com domain
+- [ ] Test responsiveness and accessibility across devices

+## Mar 25th 2025

 - [ ] Add Teammates (pic, linkedin, github)
     - [ ] Mit
     - [ ] Lorenzo